WhitmanCS370/github-workflow-activity/activity/README.md

 3. (2 minutes) Assign the role of _maintainer_ to one of your team members.
 They should use this [GitHub classroom invitation](https://classroom.github.com/g/7DYJfpBe) to create a new team and repository for this activity.
 The other team members should join.

-4. (2 minutes) Take a moment and reflect on your experience in the previous step.
-Record in your shared editor any insights you have learned or any questions that you still have. __Get confirmation from Prof Davis before continuing.__

 5. (10 minutes) Assign the role of _contributor_ to one of your team members and help them [Prepare to contribute to a project](prepare-to-contribute-to-a-project.md).
 Return here when you are done.

 6. (2 minutes) Take a moment and reflect on your experience in the previous step.
 Record in your shared editor any insights you have learned or any questions that you still have. __Get confirmation from Prof Davis before continuing.__